 - Mercury fillings

 Chemical burns, also known as caustic burns, occur when the body comes in contact with strong acids or bases.
-If you experienced a burn injury that was a result of another’s negligent, reckless or intentional conduct, you may seek compensation in a personal injury lawsuit for medical expenses, pain and suffering, lost income and other damages by hiring a knowledgeable Charleston personal injury attorney who specializes in chemical burns.
+If you experienced a burn injury that was a result of another’s negligent, reckless or intentional conduct, you may seek compensation in a personal injury lawsuit for medical expenses, pain and suffering, lost income and other damages by hiring a knowledgeable Charleston, WV personal injury attorney who specializes in chemical burns.
 Tiano O’Dell, PLLC has recovered significant settlements and court awards for clients who experienced burn injuries.
 We are available for a free consultation to discuss your case.

 Products That Cause Chemical Burns